sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Some people want to close their account to avoid bank fees.
 Most banks (BoA, Chase, Wells Fargo) offer a _student account_ for 5 years from when you sign up.
 Bring your student ID card.
 They don't require any minimum activity other than some nominal balance.

+Alternatively, BOA offers an eBanking Checking account that is free if you choose online eStatements and only use self-service options (ATMs, no tellers) for deposits/withdrawals.
+You can even deposit checks through their mobile app.

 Some _savings_ accounts have fees.

 #### Starting Money
 You should bring money down to start with, it will help with deposits and